 Artistic director Ed Smith led the organization through a period of transition and announced his retirement at the end of the 2009-2010 Season.
 The Board of Trustees selected Tre Garrett in November 2010 as the third artistic director of Jubilee Theatre.
 Garrett has brought energy, enthusiasm and a fresh vision for the artistic future and by the 2013-2014 Season, Jubilee Theatre saw an average attendance increase as well as a continued critical acclaim.

-Jubilee continues to grow under the current leadership of Managing Director Glenda Thompson and Artist Director Tre Garrett.
+Jubilee continues to grow under the current leadership of Managing Director Glenda Thompson and a skilled staff.
 An expansion of the theatre’s creative programming has included the introduction of a Music Series, a Reading Series, and an educational outreach program.
 Financially, over the past three years, Jubilee’s contributed income has grown 105 percent, alongside a 47 percent growth in season subscribers and single ticket revenue.
 Increased technical capabilities, including online tickets sales, new lighting technologies, and sound equipment, have all been added to enhance the overall theatre-going experience.
 With a strong financial base, growing audiences, a dedicated Board of Trustees and Staff, and a tradition of artistic integrity, Jubilee has maintained its status as a gem in the Fort Worth cultural and arts scene.
 We hope you will learn more about Jubilee first-hand by visiting the theatre and joining in our celebration of A PROUD HISTORY AND A PROMISING FUTURE.